Modifier

 • Each environment can be restored up to 10 times in a calendar month.

-• An environment can only be restored within the same Azure region and country (Business Central localization) as the original environment.
+• An environment can only be restored within the same Azure region and country/region (Business Central localization) as the original environment.

 • A production environment can be restored to an environment of type Production or Sandbox.
 A sandbox environment can only be restored to a Sandbox environment.

-• When restoring a sandbox environment, all development extensions (that is, extensions published directly from Visual Studio Code) won't be available in the restored environment—even if they were present at the point-in-time you're restoring to).
-Additionally, any per-tenant extensions that depend on such development extensions will also not be available.
+• When you restore a sandbox environment, all development extensions (that is, extensions published directly from Visual Studio Code) aren't available in the restored environment—even if they were present at the point-in-time you're restoring to).
+Additionally, any per-tenant extensions that depend on such development extensions are also not available.

 • Every AppSource and Business Central app in the restored environment will have the latest available hotfix installed automatically—even if the hotfix was introduced after the point-in-time you're restoring to.
-The environment will be restored to the major/minor version it was on at the time you are restoring to.
+The environment is restored to the major/minor version it was on at the time you're restoring to.

-• Microsoft Entra app registration, status, and permissions in the environment will be restored to their state at the time you are restoring to.
-Apps that were authorized in the Business Central administration center will not be restored even if their permissions in the restored environment are.
+• Microsoft Entra app registration, status, and permissions in the environment are restored to their state at the time you're restoring to.
+Apps that were authorized in the Business Central administration center aren't restored even if their permissions in the restored environment are.

-• The update window and application insights connection string that are specified for the source environment in the admin center at the time when the restore operation started will be retained on the target environment.
-The target environment will not be restored to the values for these settings that existed on the source environment at the time that the source environment is being restored to.
+• The update window and application insights connection string specified for the source environment in the admin center at the time when the restore operation started will be retained on the target environment.
+The target environment won't be restored to the values for these settings that existed on the source environment at the time that the source environment is being restored to.

 Environment cleanup